Dr. Carole Roy

 I am Professor in the Department of Adult Education at St. Francis Xavier University.
 I received a BA in Women’s Studies and Liberal Studies (University of Victoria), an MA in Women’s Studies (York University), and a PhD in Adult Education (University of Toronto).
 I have extensive experience as a non-formal educator with international, community-based educational exchange programs with Tunisia, Thailand, Uruguay, and in various states of India.
 My interests include women/older women activists and the use of arts in social movements and community development.

-I have initiated and coordinated community-based documentary film festivals since 2005 [Peterborough, ON (2005-2007); Antigonish, NS (2007- ); Sydney, NS (2009); Inverness, NS (2009), and mini-film festivals at academic conferences.
+I have initiated and coordinated community-based documentary film festivals since 2005 [ReFrame, Peterborough, ON (2005-2007); Antigonish International Film Festival, NS (2007- ); Sydney, NS (2009); Inverness, NS (2009), and mini-film festivals at academic conferences].
 I participated in organizing the Human Rights Film Festival at the School for Social Transformation, Arizona State University (2014).
-Finally, in collaboration with a colleague, we have shown 17 documentaries at the Federal Prison for Women in Truro (2010-2016), 7 at the Provincial Jail for Men in New Glasgow and organized talks and the collection of 300+ books for the inmates .
+Finally, in collaboration with colleagues, we have shown 28 documentaries and done a research project in carceral settings as well as organized talks and the collection of 300+ books for inmates.

-I published The Raging Grannies: Wild Hats, Cheeky Songs, and Witty Actions for a Better World (2004), Documentary Film Festivals: Transformative Learning, Community Building, and Solidarity (2016) and co-edited Working the Margins of Community-based Adult Learning: The Power of Arts-making in Finding Voice and Creating Conditions for Seeing/Listening (2016).
+I have published numerous articles as well as 3 books: The Raging Grannies: Wild Hats, Cheeky Songs, and Witty Actions for a Better World (2004), Documentary Film Festivals: Transformative Learning, Community Building, and Solidarity (2016), and co-edited Working the Margins of Community-based Adult Learning: The Power of Arts-making in Finding Voice and Creating Conditions for Seeing/Listening (2016).
 I also worked with a filmmaker on two documentary films: Les Super Mémés (2010) and Granny Power (2014).

 ***Photos on this website: Thanks to Blaise MacMullin for my personal photograph.